Azure/Enterprise-Scale/docs/reference/contoso/Readme.md

 ## Business Continuity and Disaster Recovery

-Core Contoso Enterprise scale platform components across all regions consider an active-active design i.e. Identity, Management and Networking are considered as highly available in all regions and can function independent of each other.
+Core Contoso Enterprise-Scale platform components across all regions consider an active-active design i.e. Identity, Management and Networking are considered as highly available in all regions and can function independent of each other.

 Contoso has defined the following BCDR guidelines when applications are moved to Azure to allow application owners to ensure their applications (either cloud native apps or traditional IaaS workloads) are architected and deployed to meet HA and DR requirements: